-2016 2017 2018 Average hours per FTE of training and development 16 16 16 staff and run our driver training centers, training materials, etc. These costs are carried by the local offices.
+Ongoing Training 2017 2018 2019 Average hours per FTE of training and development 16 16 16

 The average amount spent per full time employee (FTE) is the cost for development of content at corporate/all FTEs.
-It does not include travel and living expenses, overhead and capital to
+It does not include travel and living expenses, overhead and capital to staff and run our driver training centers, training materials, etc. These costs are carried by the local offices.